 Where Is The Bisti/De-Na-Zin Wilderness Area?

 The Bisti/De-Na-Zin Wilderness is a 45,000-acre (18,000 ha) wilderness area is located in the northern part of the New Mexico state.
 It is in San Juan County.
 The closest town is Farmington, around 38 miles north, and 70 miles from the famous Shiprock formation.
-De-Na-Zin Wilderness is close to the Colorado border in the north, and the Arizona state border in the west.
+De-Na-Zin Wilderness is near the Colorado border in the north and the Arizona state border in the west.
 It is in the Four Corners area.
 Farmington is also the best place to stay for a night before this challenging hike.

 So, if you are going south of New Mexico to Santa Fe or east to Taos Pueblo, it is worth adding Bisti Wilderness to your road trip itinerary.
 The Bisti Badlands is a rarely visited and mostly unknown, a colorful expanse of undulating mounds and eroded rocks hidden away in the San Juan Basin’s high desert.